bpucker/bHLH_annotator/README.md

 Motifs | HMM motifs of subfamily specific motifs (step 5) | ```--motifs <PATH>``` Ath |*A. thaliana* sequences used for tree construction (step 7 and 9) | ```--ath <PATH>```

+The defined files must meet the following requirements:
+* Baits and OptimisedBaits: All baits, including optimised baits, must be categorized in the BaitsInfo file as ingroup or outgroup sequences.
+* BaitsInfo: All sequences categorized in the BaitsInfo file must be included in the Baits file.
+* Reference: The sequences of the specified references must be included in the Ath sequence file or the bait collection.

 If the optional files are not defined in the ```bHLH_annotator.csv``` file or via argument, the dependent pipeline steps are skipped.
 If the files are defined both in the csv file and via argument, the argument is prioritized.
 The files refered to need to be placed in the 'data' folder or defined using complete paths.

 ## Requirements
 Python, dendropy, pandas, numpy, matplotlib, BLAST+, HMMER, MAFFT or MUSCLE5, FastTree2 or RAxML